vbenjamin88/array-svelte-assessment/README.md

 In addition:

-- Transfers should be prevented if the amount exceeds the available balance
+- Use frontend validation before sending transfer requests - transfers should be prevented for accounts that are not active, or if the amount exceeds the available balance
-- The submitted request must match the API’s expected payload shape
 - A successful response should display a confirmation message, reset the form, and update the account balances
 - A failed response should display a clear, user-visible error message